shoov/shoov.io/src/tutorials/lesson1-install.md

 1. Add the credentials under [my-account](https://app.shoov.io/#/my-account)
 ![Adding BrowserStack credentials to My account](/assets/images/tutorials/lesson1/my-account.jpg)
 1. Get the `~/.shoov.json` file by following the copy/ pasting the code in your terminal.
 This file holds your Shoov access token, and the BrowserStack credentials which will be automatically picked up when doing visual monitoring

+Lets continue in the [next chapter](tutorials/lesson2-scaffold/) with scaffolding our first repository.